NREL/HPC/docs/Documentation/Systems/Kestrel/Running/debugging_at_scale.md

 To debug applications that use many nodes, there are three possible approaches.

 ??? abstract "Approach 1: Run an Interactive Job"
-    Submit an interactive job asking for the number of tasks you will need.
+    Submit an [interactive job](../../../Slurm/interactive_jobs.md) asking for the number of tasks you will need.
 For example:

     ```srun -n 3600 -t 1-00 -A <handle> --pty $SHELL```
-    This asks for 3600 cores (100 nodes) for 1 day.
-When the nodes are available for your job, you "land" in an interactive session (shell) on one of the 100 compute nodes.
-From there you may run scripts, execute parallel programs across any of the 100 nodes, or use an interactive debugger such as [ARM DDT](../../Development/Debug_Tools/ARM/ddt.md).
+    This asks for 3600 cores for 1 day.
+When the nodes are available for your job, you "land" in an interactive session (shell) on one of the compute nodes.
+From there you may run scripts, execute parallel programs across any of the nodes, or use an interactive debugger such as [ARM DDT](../../Development/Debug_Tools/ARM/ddt.md).

     When you are done working, exit the interactive session.

-    Rarely will a request of this size and duration start right away, so running it within a ***screen session*** allows you to wait for your session to start without needing to stay connected to Eagle.
+    Rarely will a request of this size and duration start right away, so running it within a ***screen session*** allows you to wait for your session to start without needing to stay connected to the HPC system.
 With this method, users must periodically check whether their session has started by reconnecting to their screen session.

     Using screen sessions: